brando90/brandomiranda/README.md

 # Initializing a jekyll project

-To start/create a brand new webpage with jekyll do the following:
+To start/create a brand new webpage (in your current directory) with jekyll do the following:

 ```
 jekyll new brandos-awesome-statitic-site
 ```

-it will dump all the jekyll stuff in that new folder.
+it will create a folder for your site in `brandos-awesome-statitic-site` and dump all the jekyll stuff needed in it.
 If you messed up and already have a folder like that you can do:

 ```
 jekyll --force new brandos-awesome-statitic-site
 ```

 this will overwrite things.
 Careful!

 # Run localhost version of the static site: